pgpkg/pgpkg/docs/pages/tutorial.md

     contact.sql

-Now, apply the updated package:
+`pgpkg` keeps track of the migration scripts it has already run, so you can simply apply the updated package again:

     $ pgpkg .